herolab-uga/hgprl/README.md

 * C++ requirements.
 ([pybind11](https://github.com/pybind/pybind11) is also required, but it's built into this repository; you don't need to install)
 * python 3.6+
-* [Robotarium Installation](https://pypi.org/project/robotarium-python-simulator/) is required for robotarium simulation
+* [Robotarium Installation](https://pypi.org/project/robotarium-python-simulator/) is required for the Robotarium simulation
 * Robots setup with mapping and navigation stack proper TF-Tree with the multi-robotic configuration; topics should be /tb2_0/odom, /tb2_1/odom, etc.